arturomorarioja/py_books_graphql_api/README.md

 ### Testing
 The folder `postman` includes a Postman collection and environment to test the API.

+Notice that, for demonstration purposes, queries with parameters have the latter defined both as body raw parameters and as GraphQL parameters with GraphQL variables.

 ## Tools
 Flask / Graphene / Python